pvlvld/sunflower_stats_i18n/readme.md

 ### Alternative Submission
 If this process is difficult for you, you can send a fully translated file directly via [Telegram](https://t.me/pvlvld).

+---

+## TODO:
+- Finish main (Ukrainian) locale.
+- Finish English locale.
+- Create action to check for missed phrases in other translations relative to the Ukrainian one.